Link

 map

-On the image, ive raised the contrast so that we can clearly see the bloom effect on the windows and lights.
+The image has the contrast raised so that we can clearly see the bloom effect on the windows and lights.

 Next big pass is vfx and transparents, which results on this. map

 The transparent objects are drawn offscreen into a RGBA16f texture, and get composited right after.
-But of course, not without passing through a few postprocessing passes with fullscreen quads to blur them a bit.
+But of course, not without passing through a few more postprocessing passes to change their lighting and add bloom effects.

 Once composited into the main scene, they look like this. map